jacksho-vfx/onepiece/docs/cli_walkthroughs.md

 The stub logs each action, writes a JSON template to the destination, and returns a dictionary that mirrors the file content.
-Replace `BlenderClient` with another client from `libraries.dcc.client` to rehearse the workflow for other applications.
+Replace `BlenderClient` with another client from `libraries.creative.dcc.client` to rehearse the workflow for other applications.
 When you are ready to wire up a real integration, override the stub methods with application-specific logic and keep the CLI commands intact.